 Hennie Weiss has recently earned her Master’s degree in Sociology.
 Elin Weiss has a Master’s degree in Women’s Studies.
 Their interests include feminism, gender, the sexualisation of women and the portrayal of women in media.

-The image Gendered assumptions was made by Helen and is based on the copyright-free image Aiga_toilets downloaded from Wikimedia Commons.
+The image in the text Gendered assumptions was made by Helen and is based on the copyright-free image Aiga_toilets downloaded from Wikimedia Commons.
 If you re-use this image elsewhere, please include a link back to the URI of this post (/blog/2012/05/gendered_assump).